nesb90/nes-cv/README.md

 # Nestor Soto

-### OBJECTIVE
-To obtain a challenging
-Software Engineer position
-where my
-problem-solving skills
-and experience
-in software development
-can be utilized to enhance
-user experiences
-and drive business
-objectives.

 ### ABOUT ME
 I’m Néstor Soto, I was born on Cd.
 Guzman Jalisco MX.
 I’m graduated from Universidad de Guadalajara as Networking and Informatics Engineer.